Hybrid Version (1 hour asynchronous + 2 hours synchronous)

 • Online Version

 This fully online version of the course prioritizes asynchronous and experiential learning.
-Students will spend up to three hours per week engaged in simulation-based and other online activities.
+Students will engage in weekly online activities.
 Optional synchronous meetings may be scheduled at the instructor’s discretion, recognizing that there is no set meeting schedule for this version of the course.
 Students are asked to advise their instructor as soon as possible if the course delivery format will pose a challenge to them in terms of access to technology.

 Graded Assignments